isomerpages/moh-hib/index.md

           date: 06 April 2026
-          announcement: MOH and Agency for Integrated Care (AIC) invite Outpatient Medical Service (OMS) Licensees to join the Health Information Act (HIA) Webinars that will take place on 12 May 2026 via Zoom.
+          announcement: MOH and Agency for Integrated Care (AIC) invite Outpatient Medical Service (OMS) Licensees to join the Health Information Act (HIA) Webinar that will take place on 12 May 2026 via Zoom.
           link_text: Upcoming & Past Events
           link_url: https://www.healthinfo.gov.sg/news-and-events/upcoming-and-past-events/
         - title: Guidelines on Appropriate Contribution, Use and Access to National